- Cancer Information

 - Stay involved in activities you enjoy.
 It’s a good stress relief and will give you something else to think and talk about aside from caring.

-- For more tips on combining your work and care roles, visit the Carer Gateway and search for “Working while caring”.
+- For more tips on combining your work and caring roles, visit Carer Gateway and search for “Working while caring”.

 View the Cancer Council NSW editorial policy.